O-I/postmates/README.md

 #### GET /v1/customers/:customer_id/deliveries

 Fetch a list of all deliveries for a customer.
-Returns an array of `Delivery` objects.
+Returns an array of `Postmates::Delivery` objects.

 ```ruby
 my_deliveries = @client.list